Acupuncture research project

 by Fletcher Kovich

-The purpose of this research project is to obtain objective experimental data to validate the author’s intelligent tissue theory on what acupuncture is and how it works.
+The purpose of this research project is to obtain experimental data relating to the communication between the organs and thier related acupoints (in both directions), to demonstrate every aspect of the author’s hypothesis on what acupuncture is and how it works.

 This page lists the methods and equipment used in the experiments; and also provides links to datasets from selected experiments.
 The research is ongoing.
-Analysis of some of the data has already been published, and other papers are still in preparation.
+Analysis of some of the data has been published in journal papers, while other papers are either in preparation or being processed for publication by journals.

 A new definition of an acupuncture meridian